-Biosafety startup R-Zero acquires CoWorkr to create an “OS for the workplace” – TechCrunch
+Biosafety startup R-Zero acquires CoWorkr to create an ‘OS for the workplace’ – TechCrunch

-On Tuesday, R-Zero, a pandemic-era biosafety company, announced the acquisition of CoWorkr – a company that develops room occupancy sensors.
-The acquisition marks a shift in focus for R-Zero as people return to work, vaccines are rolled out, and companies that sprung up in response to the COVID-19 adapt to another phase of the pandemic.
+On Tuesday, R-Zero, a pandemic-era biosafety company, announced the acquisition of CoWorkr — a company that develops room occupancy sensors.
+The acquisition marks a shift in focus for R-Zero as people return to work, vaccines are rolled out and companies that sprung up in response to the COVID-19 adapt to another phase of the pandemic.

 When R-Zero was founded in April 2020, the company primarily focused on developing hospital-grade UVC disinfection systems, or lights that can neutralize certain types of viruses (more on this later).
-As companies scrambled for ways to sanitize buildings, the company racked up a total of $58.8 in funding at a $256.5 million valuation.
-R-Zero now has about 1,000 private and public sector clients that range from correctional facilities, to the Brooklyn Nets and Boston Celtics, to the South San Francisco Unified School District.
+As companies scrambled for ways to sanitize buildings, the company racked up a total of $58.8 million in funding at a $256.5 million valuation.
+R-Zero now has about 1,000 private and public sector clients that range from correctional facilities to the Brooklyn Nets and Boston Celtics, to the South San Francisco Unified School District.

 CoWorkr was founded in 2014 and had totaled about $200,000 in seed funding, per Crunchbase.